playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 Players often want to have multiple data packs installed in their world at once.
 Since all scoreboards operate globally in the world, we need to make sure that our scoreboard names will not conflict with any scoreboards used by other data packs.

+For example, what might happen if two data packs want to track different blocks that the player has mined?
+The first might create a scoreboard for `blocksMined` that tracks stone, while the second might use `blocksMined` to track dirt.
+However, both data packs will be referencing the same `blocksMined` scoreboard in the world, which could end up tracking both stone and dirt, mixing up the behavior of both.
+We need a way to separate the scores of these data packs and prevent them from conflicting with each other.

-To accomplish this, it is common to "namespace" your scoreboard names within your data pack by adding a certain prefix.
+To accomplish this, it is common to "namespace" the scoreboard names within your data pack by adding a certain prefix.
 Here, I've started my scoreboard names with `fennifith.animals` to indicate that they belong to my data pack.

 ### Creating & removing scoreboards